-A23 SSA 315 contains guidance on matters the auditor may consider when obtaining an understanding of the industry, regulatory, and other external factors that affect the entity, including the applicable financial reporting framework; the nature of the entity; objectives and strategies and related business risks; and measurement and review of the entity's financial performance17.
-Appendix 2 of this SSA contains guidance on matters specific to a group, including the consolidation process.
+A23 SSA 315 (Revised 2021) contains guidance on matters the auditor may consider when obtaining an understanding of the industry, regulatory, and other external factors that affect the entity, including the applicable financial reporting framework; the nature of the entity; objectives and strategies and related business risks; and measurement and review of the entity's financial performance^{17.} Appendix 2 of this SSA contains guidance on matters specific to a group, including the consolidation process.

-&lt;sup>17 SSA 315 (Revised), paragraphs A25-A49.
+17 SSA 315 (Revised 2021), paragraphs A62-A64 and Appendix 1.